sisl/astra-rl/docs/tutorials/quick_start_training.md

 # Install the ASTRA-RL toolbox
 pip install astra-rl

-# Clone the repository (for examples and development)
+# Import ASTRA-RL in your python code
-git clone git@github.com:sisl/astra-rl.git
+import astra_rl
 ```

 !!! note
     wandb is not automatically installed during this process.
-If you would let to use wandb either install it as an optional dependency (`pip install "astra-rl[wandb]"`) or install it directly (`uv pip install wandb`) and run export `WANDB_API_KEY=YOUR_API_KEY_HERE` in your terminal.
+If you would like to use wandb, either install it as an optional dependency (`pip install "astra-rl[wandb]"`) or install it directly (`uv pip install wandb`) and run export `WANDB_API_KEY=YOUR_API_KEY_HERE` in your terminal.

 ---